Knock, knock...knock, knock....

 The organ began playing again, and this time the shrieking cries of the disembodied souls increased in decibels, more desperate and urgent, and more frightfully foreboding.

 The Pastor’s knees trembled fiercely.
-Feeling faint, he grasped the back of a seat to keep from falling.
+Feeling faint, he grasped the back of a pew to keep from falling.
 Got to get hold of myself, he thought, his breathing rapid and shallow.
 He could hear the convulsive pounding of his heart.

 Enough of this, he thought defiantly.
 He spun around to flee the sanctuary, only to abruptly bump into someone and scream from the start.